Halestorm members unharmed after tour bus fire

-Halestorm have confirmed that they were unharmed and safe after their tour bus caught fire in the middle of the night last week.
+Halestorm have confirmed that they are unharmed and safe after their tour bus caught fire in the middle of the night last week.

 The US rock band just completed a handful of dates with Evanescence across the east coast of America yesterday (January 21), but the short tour didn’t go entirely smoothly.